© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Part of Penn Moor contour reave is a scheduled monument protected by Historic England under reference 1012807.
 View the official record →

-Part of Penn Moor contour reave is a Bronze Age field system located in Devon, England.
+Part of Penn Moor contour reave is a Bronze Age field system located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012807.

 Part of Penn Moor contour reave is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012807.